What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Freeze: Immobilizing when fight or flight aren't possible

-Fawn: Appeasing or complying to avoid conflict
+Fawn: Appeasing or complying to avoid conflict and danger

 The Polyvagal Theory Foundation